jvtarss/ema-dashboard-git/README.md

 The data displayed in this dashboard is derived from the curated SQLite database maintained in [jvtarss/ema-2026](https://github.com/jvtarss/ema-2026).
 Any updates to the underlying catalog (new datasets, corrected annotations, expanded confidence tiers) are versioned there first, then propagated to this frontend.

-## Citation

-If you use EMA in your research, please cite:

-> [FULL CITATION PENDING,  add once published]

-## License

-[PENDING,  to be finalized once the target journal/venue is confirmed]

 ## Contact

-For questions, bug reports, or to propose additional datasets for a future EMA release, contact the corresponding author: [EMAIL PENDING]
+For questions, bug reports, or to propose additional datasets for a future EMA release, contact the corresponding author: joao.aires1@uft.edu.br